yevhenii-sumdu/audiobooksyncer/README.md

 # audiobooksyncer

-An application to synchronize an audiobook with text and it's translation.
+An application to synchronize an audiobook with text and its translation.

 The purpose of the app is to simplify the experience of listening to audiobooks in a foreign language, so you can quickly look up what's being said and check the translation if needed.